georgexyz19/georgexyz.com/content/extra/geany-editor.md

 Addons, File Browser, HTML Characters, and Spell Check options.
 Click menu item `Edit → Plugin Preference` and toggle on option *Mark all occurrences of a word when double-clicking it*.
 Windows text editor Notepad++ has this nice feature.
-Geany editor also has it, but it takes a little time to configure and turn the feature on.
+Geany editor also has it, but it takes a little time to configure and turn on the feature.

 <div style="max-width:800px">
   <img class="img-fluid pb-3" src="/images/geany-screenshot.png" alt="Geany Editor">